-Manufacturing PMI in Turkey averaged 50.25 points from 2011 until 2021, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
+Manufacturing PMI in Turkey averaged 50.18 points from 2011 until 2022, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
 This page provides the latest reported value for - Turkey Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

 Manufacturing PMI in Turkey is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.